protontypes/open-sustainable-technology/README.md

 ### Energy Distribution and Grids

+- [Electricity Maps](https://github.com/tmrowco/electricitymap-contrib) - A real-time visualization of the CO2 emissions from electricity consumption.
+- [Open Grid Emissions Initiative](https://github.com/singularity-energy/open-grid-emissions) - Seeks to fill a critical need for high-quality, publicly-accessible, hourly grid emissions data that can be used for GHG accounting, policymaking, academic research, and energy attribute certificate markets.
+- [gridemissions](https://github.com/jdechalendar/gridemissions) - Displays the hourly carbon footprint of the US electricity system.
 - [SimBench](https://github.com/e2nIEE/simbench) - The objective of the research project SimBench is the development of a benchmark dataset to support research in grid planning and operation.
 - [Egret](https://github.com/grid-parity-exchange/Egret) - A Python-based package for electrical grid optimization based on the Pyomo optimization modeling language.
 - [PyPSA-Eur](https://github.com/PyPSA/pypsa-eur) - An Open Optimization Model of the European Transmission System.